ankurk91/google-chat-electron/README.md

 Logging in spans multiple windows and eventually opens up the chat to the default browser.
 After that this app works fine.
+Should be fixed in 0.0.2 but not fully tested yet.